redpanda-data/redpanda/docs/www/kubernetes-external-connect.md

 Now you know how to set up a Kubernetes cluster in a cloud and access it from a remote machine.

+## Next steps

+- Check out our in-depth explanation of [Kubernetes connectivity](/docs/kubernetes-connectivity).
-Contact us in our [Slack](https://vectorized.io/slack) community so we can work together to implement your Kubernetes use cases.
+- Contact us in our [Slack](https://vectorized.io/slack) community so we can work together to implement your Kubernetes use cases.